Excel remains a common tool for close and financial consolidation. If you’re using it today, you’re not alone.

 “I was doing that in a massive Excel spreadsheet.
 It was all customized, and only I knew how it worked.
 I was the single point of failure,” explained Mark Hobbs, Director of FP&A.

-When your consolidation depends on institutional knowledge instead of system logic, you carry operational risk every month.
+If your consolidation depends on individual knowledge instead of system logic, continuity becomes a concern.

 Because intelligence lives inside your close process, you don’t need to export files or run side analyses.
 You move from validation to explanation to action in one continuous workflow.